 Umbrella company expenses – what can you claim for?

-If you are working via an umbrella company, you may incur a variety of business expenses during the course of your work.
-Here we look at how expenses are treated for tax purposes.
+If you work via an umbrella, you may incur various expenses while carrying out your work.
+Here, we look at how expenses are treated for tax purposes.

 How to claim back the costs of pre-trading expenses you have paid for personally, on behalf of your limited company, including how VAT can be reclaimed, subject to specific time limits.